-I started working on this blanket over a year and a half ago, and I didn’t have an end goal in mind when I crocheted the first panel.
-I just played around with some stitches until I liked what I saw.
+I started this blanket over a year and a half ago, and I didn’t have an end goal in mind when I crocheted the first panel.
+I just played around with some stitches until I liked what I saw!
 I was able to finish the first three panels of the blanket before I got busy with other things; life always gets in the way of our crochet time, doesn’t it?

 My Yarn Choice